Dismissing a post-retirement-age doctor on the basis of their age is an offence under the Age Discrimination Act 2004.

-However, there are growing concerns that doctors practicing beyond 65-years of age may be more prone to mistakes, due to the age-related decline of various physical and cognitive faculties.
+However, there are growing concerns that doctors practicing beyond 65-years may be more prone to mistakes, due to the age-related decline of various physical and cognitive faculties.

-As such, many experts have called for the rejuvenation of current legal and regulatory frameworks in recent years.
+As such, experts like Professor Erwin Loh of Monash University are calling for the rejuvenation of legal and regulatory frameworks.